eslint/eslint/docs/developer-guide/working-with-custom-formatters.md

 };
 ```

-Formatter can also be an async function (from ESLint v8.4.0), the following shows a simple example:
+A formatter can also be an async function (from ESLint v8.4.0), the following shows a simple example:

 ```js
 //my-awesome-formatter.js